-Fasolia (فاصوليا) is a Middle Eastern recipe which is mixed with white beans, beef cut, coriander leaves, and tomato sauce.
+Fasolia is a Middle Eastern recipe which is mixed with dry beans, beef cubes, coriander leaves, and tomato sauce.
 It is a popular Arabic beef stew dish in Jordan, Lebanon, and Iraq which is best served with rice.

-Back in old days, when we had a family gathering, my grandmother made this white bean beef stew dish.
-It is one of the best Arabic foods I have tried in my life which is best served with rice and salad.
+Back in old days, when we had a family gathering, my grandmother made this Arabic bean beef stew dish.
 As a half Jordanian & Arab, we serve this dish during a family gathering, Ramadan, and other special occasions.

-Although my grandmother passed away, she shared this recipe with my mother, which I learned from her.
 Most of the Middle Eastern recipes I learned come from my grandmother.
-And in the post, I will be sharing with you how to make an authentic Middle Eastern Beef with Fasolia recipe
+And in the post, I will be sharing with you how to make an authentic Middle Eastern Beef with Fasolia recipe which I will be using both black eyed beans and white beans.

 In this recipe, I am using fewer spices compared to other Middle Eastern recipes I made.
 Here are the ingredients of my grandmother’s fasolia recipe: